- 1 package (16 ounces) angel food cake mix

 - Prepare cake and bake cake according to package directions, using a 10-in. ungreased tube pan.
 Immediately invert pan onto a wire rack; cool completely, about 1 hour.
 Run a knife around sides of cake and remove from pan.

-- Meanwhile, in a small saucepan, combine the rhubarb, raspberries, sugar, 4 tablespoons orange juice, orange peel and ginger.
+- Meanwhile, in a small saucepan, combine the rhubarb, raspberries, sugar, 4 tablespoons orange juice, orange zest and ginger.
 Cook, uncovered, over medium heat about 7 minutes or until rhubarb is tender.